 Useful lives

 Air conditioner 3 years

 Furniture and fittings 3 years

 Kitchen equipment 3 years

 Office equipment 3 years

 Renovation 5 years

+Right-of-use assets Over the remaining lease term

 The residual values, estimated useful lives and depreciation method of property, plant and equipment are reviewed, and adjusted as appropriate, at each reporting date.
 The effects of any revision are recognised in the statement of financial activities when changes arise.